hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 ### Interactive content

-Use `isInteractive` when nesting interactive content on the toggle.
+Use `isInteractive` when nesting interactive content in the toggle.
 This lets users using assistive technology, access and interact with the nested element.

 - Use this variant only when you need to put interactive elements such as a button or a link within the toggle area.
 Avoid placing complex elements that may compromise the usability and accessibility of the component.